 There are some basic elements to pay attention to when writing and reviewing a CV - from tailoring it to the job description provided to keeping it tidy and concise.
 Once you have reviewed your resume and updated it, our recommendation would be to send it off to a headhunter specialised in your area of expertise.
 If you happen to be in the legal or compliance sector, get in touch with our compliance recruitment professionals, and they will gladly take a look at your CV to give you some specific feedback.

-Always Try to Remain Positive and Don’t Be Afraid to Speaking to Others
+Always Try to Remain Positive and Don’t Be Afraid to Speak to Others

 Remember: when a firm makes massive redundancies, it is strictly a commercial decision.
 The business will most likely be in a precarious position when the only option to survive is to make drastic cuts in order to improve the bottom line.